Avishkar2004/DSA/4. Algorithm Complexity/2 Asymptotic.md

 3.Theta Notation :-(θ-notation) - Average case complexity

 Big-O Notation(O- notation)
+- Big-O notation represents the upper bound of the running time of an algorithm.
+Therefore, it gives the worst-case complexity of an algorithm.
+- .It is the most widely used notation for Asymptotic analysis.
+- .It specifies the upper bound of a function.
+- .The maximum time required by an algorithm or the worst-case time complexity.
+- .It returns the highest possible output value(big-O) for a given input.
+- .Big-Oh(Worst Case) It is defined as the condition that allows an algorithm to complete statement execution in the longest amount of time possible.
+-If f(n) describes the running time of an algorithm, f(n) is O(g(n)) if there exist a positive constant C and n0 such that, 0 ≤ f(n) ≤ cg(n) for all n ≥ n0
+-It returns the highest possible output value (big-O)for a given input.

 - The worst case complexity of an algo is represented using the Big-O-Notation
 - Big-O-Notation describe the complexity of an algo using algebraic terms